pretentiousUsername/PlutoMd.jl/README.md

 + Write a program that inverts the markdown and code segments (i.e. flips the code and markdown segments around).
-+ Find a way to turn interactive elements into images. `Maybe this could be done by making them into a PDF or SVG?`
++ Find a way to turn interactive elements into images. `Maybe this could be done by turning them into a PDF or SVG?`

 [mdata]: https://pandoc.org/MANUAL.html#metadata-blocks